 If you notice that your child has lost skills he once had, you should see a child health professional.

 You should also see your child and family health nurse or GP if you notice the signs of postnatal depression in women or postnatal depression in men in yourself or your partner.
 Symptoms of postnatal depression include feeling sad and crying for no obvious reason, feeling irritable, having difficulty coping and feeling very anxious.

-This short video has information about recognising and catching delays in development in newborns.
-If you suspect a delay in development, you should seek medical advice.
-There's no need to feel embarrassed if you're worried about your baby.
+This short video has information about recognising and catching development delay in newborns and babies.
+If you’re worried about your baby’s development or you suspect a delay in development, you should talk with your GP or child and family health nurse.
+There’s no need to feel embarrassed if you're worried about your baby.

 Children grow and develop at different speeds.
 If you’re worried about whether your child’s development is ‘normal’, it might help to know that ‘normal’ varies a lot.
 But if you still feel that something isn’t quite right, see your child and family health nurse or GP.